What is smallpox?

 What are the symptoms of smallpox?

+A person with smallpox goes through several stages as the disease progresses.
+Each stage has its own signs and symptoms.
 The first symptoms include high fever, malaise (not feeling well), head and body aches, and sometimes vomiting.
 Once symptoms develop, people are usually too sick to carry on their normal activities.
 Two to four days after the first symptoms, a rash emerges.
-As the rash appears, the fever usually drops and the person might feel better.
 The rash begins on the tongue and in the mouth, spreads to the face, to the arms and legs (including hands and feet), and to the rest of the body within 24 hours.
 The rash first looks like raised bumps that then fill with a thick fluid and often have a dent in the center.
 Within five to ten days, the bumps become sharply raised, round, firm, and filled with pus (called pustules).
 Within two weeks, the pustules form a crust and become scabs.
 During the third week of the rash, the scabs fall off, leaving behind pitted scars.
+A person with smallpox is no longer contagious after all scabs have fallen off.

 How soon after exposure do symptoms appear?

-Symptoms can appear anywhere from 7–19 days after exposure, but usually appear within 10–14 days after exposure.
+Symptoms can appear anywhere from 7–19 days after exposure but usually appear within 10–14 days.

 How is smallpox diagnosed?